emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Thus, when one developer writes an unreadable code for 9% of his time, this code slows down the development velocity of the whole team by 91%.
 The code is written once, but is read incommensurably many times in the development process.

-The emphasis on "fast writing" code actually leads to a reduction in the development velocity in geometric progression.
+The emphasis on "fast writing" code actually leads to reduction in the development velocity in geometric progression.
 And the emphasis on "readability" of code leads to an increase in the development velocity, also in an geometric progression.

 The number of objects an average human can hold in `working memory is 7 ± 2 <https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two>`__.
 That's why good `decomposition is important <https://martinfowler.com/bliki/EtymologyOfRefactoring.html>`__.